Sary1983/english-notes/style-analysis.md

 2) The exact **word choice** to find examples of the diction you are describing.
 Supporting evidence.
 - Ex.
 Defendant, Plantiff, etc.
 - Jump up and crack yo heels - Twain

+## Tone
+### TOne is the author's attitude toward the subject.
+You can recognize the tone/attitude by the language/word choices that the author uses.
+His language will reveal his persepctive/opinion.
+(That is, whether it is possible/negative) about the subject.
+Tone must be inferred through the use of descriptive words.